9bitsdelta/OpenBit/README.md

 # OpenBit
-Engine for random programs, heavily inspired by [TheCherno/Hazel](http://github.com/TheCherno/Hazel)<br>
+Engine for random programs, heavily inspired by [TheCherno/Hazel](http://github.com/TheCherno/Hazel).

-Currently unavailable for hardware that does not support OpenGL 4.5.
+Currently unavailable for Mac or for hardware that does not support OpenGL 4.5.

-## Primary Goal:
+### Primary Goal:
-Create an engine capable of (semi-accurate) scientific simulations.
+Create an engine capable of creating scientific simulation software.

-### Primary-Goal Features:
-2D Renderers<br>
-Scripting<br>
-Entity-Component-System<br>

-## Secondary Goal:
+### Secondary Goal:
-Make a game engine.<br>
+Make a game engine.

-### Features:
-_Let's not go down that road **yet**_

 ## Compiling on Linux
-Unzip the archive.
-If you have Visual Studio Code, there are scripts already made for it to create the makefiles, build and debug.
-Else, there are bash scripts which set up the makefiles.<br>
+Unzip the `dependencies.zip` archive.
+There are bash scripts which set up the makefiles.

 	bash scripts/genproj-linux.sh
 	make

+Possible configurations for `make` are `debug` (default) and `release`.

+The built binaries will be found at `bin/linux-x86_64-{configuration}/{projectname}/`.
+Some of the example projects included might load external files at runtime, these can be found in their respective project directory, under `assets/`.
+You can either copy this folder to the same directory as the binary or set the working directory to the project directory.

-## Compiing on Windows
+## Compiling on Windows
-Unzip the archive.
+Unzip the `dependencies.zip` archive.
 Run the script `scripts/genproj-windows.bat` which will create visual studio 2019 project files.
+You can then open `OpenBit.sln` and run the build from there, either in `debug` or `release` configurations.